Smoggert/swagger-generator/README.md

 # Swagger-generator

-Swagger-generator is a package that producer open-api 3.0.0 spec documentation based on Formrequests and JsonResources.
+Swagger-generator is a package for Laravel that produces open-api 3.0.0 spec documentation based on Form Requests and Json Resources.
 It is currently in pre-alpha or something among those lines..

 ## Installation